honzikv/use-of-snn/README.md

 Here, one notebook contains code to run the experiment, while the other can be used for visualization (though it is not necessary).
 To run the experiment open the **p300_dataset_exp_convnet.ipynb** file and execute all cells.
 The output of the dataset can then be used in the **p300_stats_visualization.ipynb** file.

 ## Surrogate gradient experiment
 This experiment does not require any additional downloads.
 To run it, simply execute all cells in the **surrogate_gradient_deep_snns.ipynb** notebook.
-Note that it uses PyTorch and is relatively long (compared to the other two experiments) and thus GPU computation is recommended (with GTX 1060 6GB one model took around 40 - 60 mins).
+Note that it uses PyTorch and the simulation is relatively long (compared to the other two experiments) - thus using GPU is highly recommended (with GTX 1060 6GB one model took around 40 - 60 mins).

 Part of the notebook uses code from https://github.com/fzenke/spytorch.